software-mansion/setup-ci/readme.md

 ## ⚙️ Features

-- **Currently only GitHub actions are supported as your CI.**
+- **Currently, only GitHub actions are supported as your CI.**
-- **npm** and **yarn** are supported as package managers and they will be detected automatically.
+- **npm** and **yarn** are supported as package managers, and they will be detected automatically.
-- Monorepo structure is supported, but make sure you run the script from app directory, not the monorepo root.
+- Monorepo structure is supported, but make sure you run the script from the app directory, not the monorepo root.

 When using `react-native-ci-cli`, you can provide additional flags to modify its default behavior.